Certified Veterinary Technician

 Do you have any pets?

-Lilly is my golden retriever- she’s coming on 10 years old, and is the love of my life!
+Lilly is my golden retriever- she’s 11 years young, and is the love of my life!
 She was the first dog I ever had and is perfect in every way (even when she’s really not, haha).

-Titan is my newest addition- and he is just over a year old.
+Titan is my newest addition- and he just turned 2 years old.
 I acquired him when he was 6 hours old- a good Samaritan found him outside and quickly brought him to my clinic, where I agreed to care for him.
 I don’t regret that decision at all.

 Tell us a little-known fact about you!